 Luckily, 5G smartphones are already in stores, with more and more devices being released.
 The first 5G smartphone was the Samsung Galaxy S10 5G which was first available on 28 May, 2019, exclusively through Telstra.
 Samsung has also launched the Galaxy Note 10 series including a 5G device, which is available through Telstra and Optus, as well as the Galaxy A90 5G.
 The new 2020 Samsung Galaxy phones, the S20 series, launched a new era for the manufacturer with all three new devices available in both 4G and 5G versions, with the Galaxy Note 20 phones also available as 5G devices.
 In 2021, the S21 series of phones are available with 5G without the option to pick up a 4G model.

 Outside of smartphones, companies such as Nokia and HTC have been working with Aussie telcos to launch 5G-enabled home broadband devices.
 HTC’s 5G Hub was Telstra’s first 5G broadband device to bundle with mobile broadband plans, and provided 4G and 5G coverage via Telstra’s networks.
 Telstra now offers its plans with the Telstra 5G WiFi hub modem.
 Rival provider Optus has partnered with Nokia to launch its own 5G home broadband device, which is available on the telco’s unlimited 5G broadband plan.

 How much does 5G cost?

 It’s unclear whether the launch of 5G for mobile and broadband will see an immediate change in plan pricing in Australia.
 However, the demand for more data that providers experienced after 4G is likely to be repeated, meaning telcos may tweak their plans to offer more gigabytes (including unlimited high-speed data).

 Regarding 5G broadband, the only provider to release 5G-specific plan details so far is Optus.
 As noted above, the telco has announced it will offer a 5G home broadband plan with unlimited data on both two-year and month-to-month contracts, and will price both options from $75 per month for speeds capped at 100Mbps, and $90 for unlimited speed.
-Currently, Optus’ largest 4G wireless broadband plan is priced at $85 per month for 500GB of data (on a 24-month contract and month-to-month), so the telco’s upcoming 5G plan could be extremely competitive.
+Currently, Optus’ largest 4G wireless broadband plan is priced at $85 per month for 500GB of data (on a 24-month contract and month-to-month), so the telco’s newly-launched 5G plan is extremely competitive.